If you want a more sophisticated fit out, read on.

 With the introduction of the circular cross setion alloy boom, a loop of webbing, fixed to the top of the boom and wrapping around it has become quite popular attachment method.

 The rule constraining the location of the kicking stap attachment was removed as part of the change to permit centre mainsheets.
 This allows the attachment point to be further forward, so there can be more distance between the kicking strap and the mainsheet giving more space for the crew.
+I currently have the bearing surface 456mm from the inboard end of the boom

 Boom Sleeve/constraining loop